Rupeshkr004/password-generator/README.md

 # Password Generator

-#### Generate a completly random password by including different characters to the length of your choice.
+#### Generate a completely random password by including different characters to the length of your choice.

 #### Live demo: https://generate-pwd.vercel.app